 It can be said - in loyalty to Aristotle - that the maths in string theory can't contradict anything in reality and reality can't contradict anything in mathematical string theory.
-However, does that also mean that the maths of string theory must also describe or explain given aspects of reality - or any part of reality?
+But does that also mean that the maths of string theory must also describe or explain given aspects of reality - or any part of reality?
 Nothing in string theory may contradict the “principles of all things”; yet a given string theory may not have anything to do with any aspect of reality.

 In that sense, what's true of maths generally is passed over to mathematical string theory.
 That is, if the maths in string theory is true/correct/accurate, then nothing in it can contradict reality.
-Still, string theory may not describe or explain any aspect of reality.
+Still, string theory may not describe (or explain) any aspect of reality.
 More specifically, it may not describe such things as extra dimensions, branes, multiverses and even strings simply because such things don't exist in reality.

 We can also bring in Galileo here.
 Galileo famously claimed that “the book of nature is written in the language of mathematics”.
 Thus, again, if the maths of string theory is true/correct/accurate; then – by definition - it can't contradict anything in nature or reality.
-Still, it may not describe or explain anything in nature or reality either.
+Still, it may not describe (or explain) anything in nature or reality either.

 We can go further here and say that a “false dichotomy” has been set up with this talk of maths or reality.
 It may even be the case that maths and reality is a false conjunction.

-What I mean by all that is that many people say that “physics is maths”.
+What I mean by all this is that many people say that “physics is maths”.
 (Though not that “maths is physics”.)
 Therefore can't we also say that reality/nature is maths (along with with Galileo)?
 And if that's true, if the maths in string theory is true/correct/accurate, then it simply must be about reality.
 Though, again, this distinction must be made here:

-String theory does not contradict reality.
+i) String theory does not contradict reality.

-Does string theory actually describe or explain reality?
+ii) Does string theory actually describe or explain reality?